TREE DESCRIPTIONS - TREE GIVEAWAY mARCH 22ND 2025

 Ilex verticillata)

-- Red berries that mature in the fall, providing winter interest and food for birds.
+- Red berries that mature in the fall and persist after leaves drop, providing winter interest and food for birds.

-- Requires moist, acidic soil with good drainage.
+- Prefers moist, acidic soil with good drainage.
 It tolerates heat, drought, and soil compaction.

 - Low maintenance good for borders, rain gardens of recreational areas.